amazon-connect/amazon-connect-streams/Documentation.md

 ```
 contact.onMissed(function(contact) { ... });
 ```
 Subscribe a method to be invoked whenever the contact is missed.
-This is an event which is fired when a contact is put in state "missed" by the backend, which happens when the agent does not answer for a certain amount of time, when the agent rejects the call, or when the client hangs up before the agent can accept.
+This is an event which is fired when a contact is put in state "missed" by the backend, which happens when the agent does not answer for a certain amount of time, when the agent rejects the call, or when the other participant hangs up before the agent can accept.

 ### `contact.onEnded()`
 ```